ryandoyle5401/Budgetr/Project Requirements.md

 1. Work on successfully retrieving the information and sending it to the application by early November
 1. Work on allowing multiple accounts to be created by end of November

-<strong>Major Risks:</strong>
-The three major risks would be graph implementation, user friendly interface, and using a new programing language.
-Implementing a graph can be difficult, especially to get it accurately lined up with the expense tracking database.
-Additionally, creating a user-friendly app for mobile devices could be tricky with getting all the proper components into place.
-Lastly, using a new programming language might cause some confusion in the process, as no one is familiar with this programming language.
+**Major Risks:**
+The primary risks involve graph implementation, mobile-friendly interface design, and adopting a new programming language.
+Accurately aligning the graph with the expense tracking database poses a challenge.
+Crafting a user-friendly mobile app may be complex due to component integration.
+Adopting an unfamiliar programming language could lead to confusion as no team member is acquainted with it.

-<strong>Describe at what point external feedback would be most useful and how to get that feedback:</strong>
+**Describe at what point external feedback would be most useful and how to get that feedback:**
-Once we have our UI design up and running, we can then ask fellow classmates, friends, or family to test out our design implementation and give feedback on their preference and criticism.
-Doing so can give us a better idea of how to properly proceed with our application.

-<strong>Test Automation</strong>
+After implementing our UI design, we'll seek feedback from classmates, friends, or family to gather preferences and critiques.
+This input will guide our next steps in refining the application.

+**Test Automation**
 For this project we will be using JUnit 5 as our automated test infrastructure.
 We chose this test infrastructure because JUnit works well with Kotlin code and Gradle has native support for it.

-<strong>Add a New Test</strong>
+**Add a New Test**
 To add a new test:
 - Within the 'test' subpackage, create a new class
 ![Create Test Class](Pictures/create_test_class.png)